-The COVID-19 pandemic has fundamentally impacted the UK economy and our industry.
-From March 2020, the Directors increased operational reporting, to ensure high visibility of the potential impact on productivity and delivery to our stakeholders that may result from COVID-19.
+The COVID-19 pandemic has fundamentally impacted the UK economy and our industry and continues to do so.
+However, the Directors have continued to monitor the situation closely and have introduced increased operational measures to ensure all sites are safe, comply with Government guidelines and the potential impact on productivity is mitigated.

-In addition, the Directors have ensured that the Company complies with all Government guidelines in order to operate in a safe manner on all sites.
+In addition, the Directors have ensured that the Group and Company complies with all Government guidelines in order to operate in a safe manner on all sites.
 The directors have also focused on cash management and collaboration with suppliers, customers and all our stakeholders to achieve as much efficiency as possible.